RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

   You made it align,
   And fixed it with seconds to spare!"
   ```
 - 2026-01-14: "If you can't yet do great things, do small things in a great way." -Napoleon Hill
+- 2026-01-20: "I am not what happened to me, I am what I choose to become." -Carl Jung